Daray93/Portfolio/README.md

-# 🎨 Product Design Portfolio
+# Product Design Portfolio

 Welcome to my **Product Design Portfolio**!
-This repository showcases a collection of my design work — from prototypes to polished UI designs and front-end code.
+This repository showcases a collection of my design work - from prototypes to polished UI designs, front-end code and VR development.
 I combine creative design tools with technical skills to craft meaningful digital experiences.

-## 🧑‍💻 About Me
+## About Me

 Hi, I’m **Dara Phillips** — a product designer who bridges design and development.
 My process is rooted in user-centered thinking, visual storytelling, and interactive prototyping.

-## 🌟 Portfolio Highlights
+## Portfolio Highlights

 - **Project 1: AOEDE**
   *Figma prototype design.*